Lorenzo Colombo (racing driver): FIA Formula 3 Championship

 Colombo progressed to the FIA Formula 3 Championship with Campos Racing, partnering László Tóth and Amaury Cordeel.
 His season started out relatively poorly, with no points finishes in the opening three rounds.
 At the fourth round in Budapest however Colombo managed to qualify the car in eleventh, putting him second on the grid for the first race thanks to the reversing of the top twelve in Qualifying.
-After maintaining position through the first seven laps, the Italian made a move on leader Jonny Edgar into the first corner, and as they were accelerating away the Brit lost power and Colombo took the race lead.
+After maintaining position through the first seven laps, Colombo made a move on leader Jonny Edgar into the first corner, and as they were accelerating away, Edgar lost power and Colombo took the race lead.
 He would hold on to cross the finish line in first place, but he was stripped of victory by a five-second penalty he was given due to having driven more than ten car lengths behind the Safety Car prior to the car turning its lights out for the restart.
 He made amends by winning race 1 of the next round at Spa-Francorchamps.
 Colombo would score his final top-ten finish in the first race in Sochi, ending up sixth.
 He finished the championship in 15th, scoring all of Campos' 32 points.